Serving the NDG community since 1916

 Contact Us

-For inquires and Catechism registration please use the Contact and Information Request Form below.
+For inquiries, new parishioner registration and catechism registration please use the Contact and Information Request Form below.
 We will get back to you as soon as possible.

 Name E-mail Message Submit